Information regarding time and location for written exams can be found in the Student portal.

 Things to bring

 You need to bring your own writing utensils, such as a pencil and an eraser.
 Paper is provided in the examination hall.
 Outerwear and bags are not permitted by the desks, but can be stowed away in lockers outside of the examination hall or placed in the examination hall in a designated place.
-Cell phones must be turned off and placed in the bags.
+Cell phones and other electronic equipment must be turned off and placed in the bags.
+Students are required to follow the invigilators' instructions.

-You must show a valid photo-ID.
+You must show a valid photo-ID such as passport or national ID card.
+Only orginial documents are accepted.
 This is true for both oral and written examinations.
+Without a valid ID you will not be able to sit the exam.

 You are allowed to bring food and/or drinks into the examination hall.
 Remember not to bring any food items that could cause problems for people with airborne allergies.